-In 1977, we purchased the property on Forrest Nelson where the present building is and a year later, hired a part-time minister, Dr. Carl Westman.
-The building was completed in 1984 and it was then that the name was changed to the Unitarian Universalist Fellowship of Charlotte County.
+In 1977, we purchased the property on Forrest Nelson where the present building is, and a year later, hired a part-time minister, Dr. Carl Westman.
+The building was completed in 1984 and at that time changed to the Unitarian Universalist Fellowship of Charlotte County.

 During the 1990s the fellowship grew in membership and became large enough for full-time ministry.

-The national UU organization has granted to official designations to the fellowship – in 2008 we achieved the UU designation of being a Welcoming Congregation – embracing people who are gay, lesbian, bi-sexual, and transgender.
-We are also a Green Sanctuary – a designation we have had for three years which means we are stewards of the earth and commit to learning more and acting upon environmental justice.
+The national UU organization has granted two official designations to the fellowship – in 2008 we were designated a Welcoming Congregation – officially embracing people who are gay, lesbian, bi-sexual, and transgender.
+In 2017 we became a Green Sanctuary, which means we are stewards of the earth committed to learning more and acting upon environmental justice.

 We are currently a lay-led fellowship.